 We leave Pheriche in the morning around 8:30 am.
 Ngima proposes that we go as far down as Namche Bazar today and stay in the same teahouse lodge where we stayed on our way up.
 We are happy to go as far down as possible.

 On our way down, I see large groups of Trekkers going in the opposite direction, toward the basecamp.
 On our way up, I didn’t see this many trekkers; it seems the number of trekkers has increased.
-On our way up, I eyed the Trekkers returning from the basecamp with admiration.
+On our way up, I had eyed the Trekkers returning from the basecamp with a mixture of admiration and self doubt.
 Now, I can be a bit smug, smiling at the Trekkers on their way to the basecamp.
-For all I know, the smugness might be unwarranted as some of them might be climbers on their way to the summit yet another time!
+For all I know, the smugness could be unwarranted as some of them might be climbers on their way to the summit!

 Around 9:30 am we stop for tea at Pasang Lodge and Restaurant in Showmare.
 We sip tea, sitting on the terrace, watching the beautiful view of snow covered peaks.

 Further down the trail, near Panboche we cross a culvert and find a group of Trekkers standing by the side of the trail.
 They are watching and cheering a rescue effort going on in the nearby stream.
 A dzopkyo has fallen into the stream.
 It is sitting in the shallow waters and doesn’t want to get up.
 Seven men are coaxing it to stand up; it repeatedly tries to stand up, but sits down again.
 The men keep trying … Finally, the dzopkyo stands up, reluctantly, and is able to continue to stand.
 All of us Trekkers clap our hands and resume trekking.